 A nutritious, REAL food diet is naturally low in gluten.
 That’s because vegetables, fruits, beans, nuts, seeds, meat, and some grains don’t contain gluten.
 Despite this fact, shifting to a gluten free diet is a big change, and it can take some getting used to.
 You may even feel downright deprived.

 BUT many people find there are major benefits.
-Avoiding gluten sparks energy metabolism, reduces brain fog, ends the bloat, and assists with long term weight loss.
+Avoiding gluten can boost energy levels, reduce brain fog, put a stop to bloating, and assists long term weight loss.

 Coeliac Australia.
 Link